open-telemetry/opentelemetry.io/CONTRIBUTING.md

 [content-modules]:
   https://github.com/open-telemetry/opentelemetry.io/tree/main/content-modules

-## Found a problem?

-If you find a problem with the content of this repository, or you would like to request an enhancement, [create an issue][new-issue].

-> **NOTE**: As a general policy, we only _assign_ issues to community members
-> who have already made contributions to the [OpenTelemetry organization][org].

-## Submitting a change
+### Submitting a change

-Enhancements and fixes to the website are most welcome!
-Before submitting a [pull request][pr] (PR) to the repository, run the following command and address any reported issues.
+Before submitting a to the repository, run the following command and address any reported issues.
 Also commit any files changed by the `fix` script:

 ```sh
 npm run test-and-fix